Psychology Internships in New Zealand

 Internship Placement Process

-After students enroll through UC Davis Study Abroad in the New Zealand—Psychology Summer Internship program, they will receive the link to the online application with ISA and given information on how to complete required supplemental tasks, including:
+After you enroll through UC Davis Study Abroad in the Psychology Internships in New Zealand program, you will receive the link to the online application with International Studies Abroad (ISA) and given information on how to complete required supplemental tasks, including: